dansanderson/easyasm65/README.md

 Writing a program for a microcomputer using the microcomputer itself comes with the inherent risk that a bug in your program will interfere with your programming environment.
 EasyAsm preserves your source code in memory while you are testing your program, but this cannot be guaranteed to work if the program does something unexpected.

 By design, EasyAsm does *not* force you to save your work to disk before testing your program.
 Please remember to do this yourself.

-**Remember to enable Edit Mode.**

-EasyAsm uses the MEGA65's built-in Edit Mode for editing source files.
-It switches to Edit mode when you first install it.
-When Edit mode is enabled, the "READY" prompt becomes the "OK" prompt.
-If you return to BASIC mode ("READY") while developing your program, be sure to remember to switch back to Edit mode before typing lines of assembly source code.
-Type `EDIT ON` to enable it.
-Loading, typing, or saving assembly language while in BASIC mode will produce incorrect results.

 ## Quick reference